MrKintu/XentePaymentsSDK-1/ReadMe.txt

     "metadata": "More information about transaction here" }

-- The Services package contains the logic to generate bearer tokens (that grant authority to the Xente API) in the TokenHandler class.
+- The Services package contains the logic to generate bearer tokens (that grant authority to the XentePayments API) in the TokenHandler class.
 - The Services package also contains logic to manipulate the data in the JSON files in the ObjectHandler class.
-    It it highly important that the integrator passes the JSON files correctly to the Xente instance, with the Credentials JSON passed first followed by the Transaction JSON file.
+    It it highly important that the integrator passes the JSON files correctly to the XentePayments instance, with the Credentials JSON passed first followed by the Transaction JSON file.
 This is further shown in a code snippet below.
 - The Services package also contains logic to handle the assignment of the various URLs to be called within the URLConstants class.
-- The Services package has the logic to perform all GET requests from the Xente API within the GETRequestClient class.
+- The Services package has the logic to perform all GET requests from the XentePayments API within the GETRequestClient class.
-- The Services package has the logic to perform all POST requests to the Xente API within the POSTRequestClient class.
+- The Services package has the logic to perform all POST requests to the XentePayments API within the POSTRequestClient class.

-> Invoke an instance of the Xente package as follows:
+> Invoke an instance of the XentePayments package as follows:
-    Xente xente = new Xente(credentials, transaction);
+    XentePayments xente = new XentePayments(credentials, transaction);

 - From this the integrator can now use the object to perform various methods within the Components package through accessing the various component objects already created in the class constructor.
 Below is how it can be done: